 This was one of the early recordings too before the big hits.
 KC and his little junkanoo band played it at one of Clarence Reid’s weddings.
 Not too many people know about it, but it’s a good little record.
 It came out on Jay Boy Records in the UK.
 Clarence Reid co-wrote it with KC.

 This single from KC & The Sunshine Band’s second album is one of only a few pop hits in history to go #1 on the charts in non consecutive weeks.
-At the time it was released some people considered it risqué due to the subject matter suggested by the lyrics.
-It was huge around the world, from Norway to the UK to the USA.
+At the time it was released some people considered it risky for radio due to the subject matter suggested by the lyrics.
+It went #1 from the USA to Norway to the UK.